Feel free to share this page with your friends and leave a comment or rating

 Sound ~ /f/

-This is Ann Kulichik teaching a four year old how to say /f/.
-She had him put the paper cup over his bottom lip and bite, then blow.
+Ann Kulichik taught a four year old how to say /f/ by having him put a cotton ball in paper cup and then had him put the cup over his bottom lip and bite, then blow.
 It was the first time she got a real production out of him.
 She also put a cotton ball in the cup, and had him put the cup under his chin, while blowing down over the bottom lip.
 This makes the cotton ball jump up and hit you in the chin.
 He liked this very much!
-This was posted on Facebook in the group SLPeeps and reposted here with permission.
 Be sure to check out Ann's website at www.akspeech.com